- Booklet Printing

 Follow the same printing directions as you did the first time except for two differences.

-- From the Printer Button—Paper Handling—Pages to Print, select Even Pages Only
+- From the Printer Button—Paper Handling—Pages to Print, select Even Pages Only, Be sure the the two-sided printing button is still unchecked

 - From the Printer Button—Setup—Orientation, select the same orientation icon that you used the first time. (you made a note of this remember).

 Multipage PDF printed as a booklet: four pages per sheet, printed both sides, left-side binding.